webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

 == SSO and remembering ==

-Provided we would have a way to store the user Bearer token somewhere and that other WebPlatform client application would be able to retrieve it, we would be able to have this passwordless login.
+Provided we would have a way to store the user Bearer token somewhere and that other WebPlatform client application would be able to retrieve it, we would be able to have this password less login.

+Since the Bearer token has a long enough lifetime that we could store it and retrieve it internally at will and create pasword less login for all other applications.

+This key has a lot of value for potential attackers because it is the only key that would allow to impersonate anybody.
+This is why we should make sure it isn’t accessible publicly.

-By adding a routine to save to memcache what we get at step 3 [#How SSO is implemented], we could have all other clients web apps to start from step 4.
+By adding a routine to save to memcache what we get at [[#3.
+Register authorization token]], we could have all other clients web apps to start from [[#4.
+Reading data from the profile server]].

-What it does:
+Steps:
-* Create a predictable key name for memcache
+* Create a predictable key name and store it to memcache
-* Store to memcache
-* Adjust MediaWiki extension to retrieve it
+* Adjust MediaWiki Extension —and eventually other client web applications— to retrieve it
 * Make sure that memcache isn’t accessible publicly!